Sergimayol/sqlite-virtual-url/README.md

 # sqlite-virtual-url

-SQLite3 extension that enables query data from an URL.
+SQLite3 extension for querying data directly from a URL.

 ## Run Demo